PennyLaneAI/catalyst/README.md

 ## Authors

-PennyLane is the work of [many contributors](https://github.com/PennyLaneAI/catalyst/graphs/contributors).
+Catalyst is the work of [many contributors](https://github.com/PennyLaneAI/catalyst/graphs/contributors).

 If you are doing research using Catalyst, please cite our GitHub repo.